State and Backends

 Some commands may behave slightly differently when using the local or remote

 ensures there are no other updates in flight for a given stack.
 This doesn’t

 happen with self-managed backends.
 Pulumi also manages secrets using a key

 requires you enter the passphrase when you

 your stack.
 If you want to collaborate with another person, you’ll need to

 share this passphrase with them as well.
 All of these overhead tasks will have

 to be managed separately when you opt into the local or remote state backend.

-Going back to the Pulumi Service backend
+Adopting the Pulumi Service backend

 If you are currently using a self-managed backend, but would now prefer to